 We watch movies and dramas growing up, but have you ever considered being IN a movie/drama yourself?
-Not only is acting fun, it’s also a great way to discover yourself and pick up new skills, from self-expression, to communication, to personal grooming.
-It can just be a recreational activity, without turning into a full-fledged career.
+Not only is acting fun, it’s also a great way to discover yourself and pick up new skills such as self-expression, communication, and personal grooming.
+It can also be a recreational activity without turning into a full-fledged career.

 Consider auditioning for the role of an extra or get together with a group of friends and act in a self-production.
 With the wide availability of video recording equipment today, anyone can be a director and producer.
 Immerse in your role and have fun in the process!

 55. Get featured in the media for something you are proud of

 Perhaps one of the highest forms of endorsements one can have for his/her work is when the media interviews him/her about what he/she has done.
 I’m a low-key individual and I don’t care for being in the spotlight, but I always get very excited when I’m approach by the media for a media coverage for Personal Excellence, as (1) it represents that I’m doing something right in my work, and (2) it’s an opportunity to reach out to more people with a message I care about.

 I’m proud (and lucky) to have been featured over 80 times in the media on my personal development work (of which over 80 are unsolicited), including the feature on me in Soul Sisters, a documentary about inspiring women in Singapore.
 Each time, I’m excited to share my knowledge and experience, and I always ensure that the viewers/audience gets something in return for reading/watching/listening.